 At Millcreek of Pontotoc, a behavioral disorders treatment clinic in North Mississippi, we recognize the unique, and often overwhelming, challenges that come with having a child or teen who is engaging in self-harming behaviors.
 Remaining sensitive to the needs of this population of children and teens, we offer specialized programming at our self-harm treatment center that is tailored to meet the individual needs of each child or teen who is entrusted into our care.
 Situated on 18 beautifully shaded acres of serene landscape, our 51-bed residential self-harm treatment center provides caring and compassionate treatment for children and teens between the ages of 6 and 20 who are struggling with an array of mental, emotional, and/or behavioral concerns, including self-mutilation.
 In this safe and secure setting, the behavioral and educational needs of these emotionally disturbed children and teens can be addressed as they develop the skills they need to learn how to manage their symptoms, overcome their negative thought patterns, and take the first step towards the happy, healthy, and bright future they deserve.

-Helping a Loved One Get Self-Harm Treatment at Millcreek of Pontotoc
+Helping a Loved One Get Treatment for Self-Harm

 Due to the fact that when individuals engage in self-harming behaviors, they typically do so in private, it can be difficult to determine whether or not a child is intentionally inflicting pain onto him or herself.
 However, there are some warning signs that may be present that could indicate that such behaviors exist.
 Examples of such warning signs of self-harm include: